How to Host a Hassle Free Dinner

 Keep your home the best place to be year round and hosting will be even easier.

-TIP One: Let others help
+Tip One: Let others help

-Trying to do it all is for sure the biggest hassle.
-Of course, if you are inviting others for a special evening or casual dinner you may want to wait for them to offer to help.
-Most women I know tend to think they are placing a burden on others when they accept an offer to bring something.
+Most women I know, myself included, tend to think they are placing a burden on others when they accept an offer to bring something.
 It really is a nice gesture to let them help.
 A dessert, bottle of wine, or appetizer can really help out.

 How to Host a hassle free dinner

-TIP Two: Prepare in advance
+Tip Two: Prepare in advance

 Anything that can be done ahead of time, do it.
 The decorating and table setting especially.
 You can make decorating simple and beautiful by using items around your home.
 I love to use gift wrap for table runners or faux greenery that I can move from place to place.
 Cute little accessories for napkins are always fun.
 I love to make food table signs as well.

-TIP Three: Music sets the mood
+Tip Three: Music sets the mood

 This is true especially during your dinner party but don’t forget to use music to keep your spirits up during the prepping stage.
 Music just makes everyone feel better.
 Try it, I promise it helps.

-TIP Four: Use multipurpose tableware
+Tip Four: Use multipurpose tableware

 Buy items for your table that will work for more than one holiday.
 These Woodlands dinnerware pieces from Cracker Barrel are going to be useful all winter long.
 All I will need to do is change out some of the added decorating touches to move easily from Thanksgiving to Christmas and even into January.